-FAO establishes and publishes specifications for technical material and related formulations of agricultural pesticides, with the objective that these specifications may be used to provide an international point of reference against which products can be judged either for regulatory purposes or in commercial dealings.
+FAO establishes and publishes specifications\ for technical material and related formulations of agricultural pesticides, with the objective that these specifications may be used to provide an international point of reference against which products can be judged either for regulatory purposes or in commercial dealings.

-Since 1999 the development of FAO specifications follows the New Procedure, described in the 5th edition of the "Manual on the development and use of FAO specifications for plant protection products" (FAO Plant Production and Protection Page No. 149).
+From 1999, the development of FAO specifications follows the New Procedure, described in the 1st edition of "Manual for Development and Use of FAO and WHO Specifications for Pesticides" (2002) - currently available as 3rd revision of the 1st edition (2016) - , which is available only on the internet through the FAO and WHO web sites.

 This New Procedure follows a formal and transparent evaluation process.
 It describes the minimum data package, the procedure and evaluation applied by FAO and the Experts of the FAO/WHO Joint Meeting on Pesticide Specifications (JMPS).
-[Note: prior to 2002, the Experts were of the FAO Panel of Experts on Pesticide Specifications, Registration Requirements, Application Standards and Prior Informed Consent, which now forms part of the JMPS, rather than the JMPS.]
+[Note: prior to 2002, the Experts were of the FAO Panel of Experts on Pesticide Specifications, Registration Requirements, Application Standards and Prior Informed Consent, which now forms part of the JMPM, rather than the JMPS.]